nigelmaxwee/my-htx-repo/README.md

 ## Objective
 <p align="justify">
 To fine-tune an Automatic Speech Recognition (ASR) model using the Common Voice dataset and evaluate its performance against the pre-trained wav2vec2-large-960h model.
 Additionally, by implementing hotword detection, we aim to identify critical phrases such as "be careful," "destroy," and "stranger," leveraging a text embedding model for similarity analysis.
-The goal is to develop a customized, high-accuracy ASR system that can effectively recognize domain-specific vocabulary in real-world applications.
+The goal is to develop a customised, high-accuracy ASR system that can effectively recognise domain-specific vocabulary in real-world applications.
 </p>

 ## Dataset